Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 But, he pleaded with the residents to allow the establishment of the Agro-Industrial Processing Zone in their area because it would bring the enormous benefits it would bring to them and their communities.

 Atty.
-Manobah wants the government to negotiate and avoid relocation of the communities and provides financial compensation to the affected communities.
+Manobah wants government negotiates and avoid relocation of the communities and provides financial compensation to the affected communities.

-Anderson disclosed that a stretch of road in the area would also be paved.https://thenewdawnliberia.com/epa-holds-youth-environment-climate-action-summit/
+Anderson disclosed that a stretch of road in the area would also be paved.